ivaylokarafeizov/personal-site/README.md

 # 📑Description:

-I found free courses on Scrimba and created a simple web page that contains a little information about me.
+I found free HTML and CSS courses on Scrimba and created a simple web page that contains a little information about me.

 # 🌆Screenshots: